exercism/blog/posts/oversubscribed-tracks.md

 We've therefore decided to add an "Oversubscribed" mode to tracks, where when the median wait time for core exercises becomes too long, we:
 - Only allow students joining a track to use Practice Mode, not Mentored Mode
-- Disallow any new submissions in Practice Mode
+- Stop students in Practice Mode from requesting mentoring on their solutions (they can continue to use Practice Mode independently)

 Once a track gets its median wait time back under control, the system will automatically allow new students to join Mentored Mode, and allow Practice Mode students to submit solutions for mentoring.